PostHog/posthog.com/contents/docs/user-guides/funnels.md

 The most common configurations you might consider tweaking are:

-* **Conversion window limit:** This sets how long we should wait to consider someone a failure if they don’t achieve the success event - reducing this conversion window will ensure we see people you went through the funnel in a short space of time, increasing it will capture people who went part way through the funnel went a away and came back at a later time to complete it.
-Setting up an appropriate conversion window limit will also ensure your conversion rate is not changing over time as you’re measuring it (because of users who complete it much after).
+* **Conversion window limit:** This sets how long to wait before you consider someone a failure if they don’t achieve the success event.
+Reducing the conversion window will ensure you see who went through the funnel in a short space of time; increasing it will capture people who went part way through the funnel, went away and came back at a later time to complete it.
+Setting up an appropriate conversion window limit will also ensure your conversion rate is not changing over time as you’re measuring it.
 * **Step order:**
     * **Sequential:** When you want to measure people who’ve gone through the steps in your funnel in the order set and they have triggered any other number of events in between (e.g. when measuring the effect of an ad on conversion, if someone sees the ad before coming to your product or after they come to your product you’d expect there to be a different conversion rate)
     * **Strict Order:** When you only want to measure people who’ve gone through the steps in your funnel in order and not triggered any other events in between (e.g. if you want to exclude users who have searched for another product after initially finding a product in a checkout funnel)